Rismosch/ris_engine/README.md

 ## Building

+Some assets are being stored in their raw forms, most notably GLSL shaders, which need to be imported first.
+To do so, run the following command:

+    cargo run -p ris_asset_compiler importall

-Assuming everything is installed correctly, you can now simply compile and run the engine with:
+Assuming everything is installed correctly and all assets are imported, you can now simply compile and run the engine with:

     cargo run